schorschii/sixleds/README.md

 - McCrypt LED Light Writing 590996 (the Conrad Laufschrift)

 ## Package Installation
-0. For Windows, you first need to install the driver for the USB-Serial adapter.
-On Linux and macOS, no additional driver are needed.
+0. For Windows, you first need to install the driver for the USB-Serial adapter (see `driver` folder).
+On Linux and macOS, no additional driver is needed.
 1. Download and install the `.deb` (Linux), `.dmg` (macOS) or `.exe` (Windows) package from the latest [release on Github](https://github.com/schorschii/sixleds/releases).
 2. You can now start the GUI with the link in your start menu or the CLI with the command `fiveleds`.